 Azerbaijan has a LOT of banks, although at least one of them has been taken over by the central bank as of late.
 The International Bank of Azerbaijan and AccessBank are among the biggest and easiest to work with, although there are foreign banks operating there, too.

-AccessBank currently offers 10% on a 12-month deposit in Azeri manat if you take the interest at the end of the term.
+AccessBank currently offers 9% on a 12-month deposit in Azeri manat if you take the interest at the end of the term.
 (Many foreign banks allow you to take interest upfront or intermittently in exchange for a lower rate.)
-While the manat suffered declines against the US dollar several years ago just as the Georgian lari did, it has historically been the least volatile.
-If manat isn’t your preference, you can also earn 3% in dollars or 1% in euros.
+While the manat suffered declines against the US dollar several years ago, just as the Georgian lari did, it has historically been the least volatile.

-I’ve been an advocate for investing in Cambodia since 2007, long before I ever wrote about it here.
-Cambodia has a small domestic market but is seeing huge investments from China now; the beach town of Sihanoukville from which I reported here years ago saw housing prices double in just one year thanks to Chinese investment.
+Nomad Capitalist founder, Andrew Henderson, has been an advocate for investing in Cambodia since 2007.
+Cambodia has a small domestic market but is seeing huge investments from China now; the beach town of Sihanoukville saw housing prices double in just one year thanks to Chinese investment.

 What many people don’t know, however, is that Cambodia has also seen an influx in banks.
 Everyone from Malaysia’s RHB and CIMB to Public Bank, as well as Bank of China and Bank of India, have joined longstanding foreign banks like ANZ in serving Cambodia.
 There are also several good local banks, and many of these offer excellent interest rates.

 Banking in Turkey used to be a lot easier; back in the early 2010s, you could simply walk into a bank branch and open an account.
-Today, the process is made complicated by the requirement for a Turkish tax ID number, a requirement that my Turkish contacts tell me every bank follows diligently.
-Add that to the recent free fall of the Turkish lira and geopolitical risk, and you may be turned off by the idea of banking in Turkey.
+Today, the process is made complicated by the requirement for a Turkish tax ID number, a requirement that our Turkish contacts tell us every bank follows diligently.
+Add that to the ongoing free fall of the Turkish lira and geopolitical risk, and you may be turned off by the idea of banking in Turkey.

-However, this article is about high interest rates and Turkey certainly offers those, even as President Erdogan implores Turks to have faith over the currency collapse.
+However, this article is about high interest rates and Turkey certainly offers those, even as President Erdogan implores Turks to have faith in the local currency.

-As of my writing this, the best way to earn high interest in the Turkish lira is with a (oddly-numbered) 92-day term deposit.
-Turkey has plenty of banks, but I’ve always had a soft spot for Garanti, which is offering anywhere from 15.5% to 17.5% depending on how much you deposit.
-If you think the lira has hit rock bottom, you can enjoy double-digit rates while waiting for it to appreciate, although analysts I talk to don’t see that happening in the near term.
+One of the best ways to earn high interest in the Turkish lira is with a (oddly-numbered) 92-day term deposit.
+Turkey has plenty of banks, but we have a soft spot for Garanti, which is offering anywhere from 25.5% to 28% depending on how much you deposit.
+If you think the lira has hit rock bottom, you can enjoy double-digit rates while waiting for it to appreciate, although analysts don’t see that happening in the near term.

 Separate from high returns, one thing that is interesting about some Turkish banks is the ability to hold gold and a variety of hard-to-get currencies.
 Garanti, for example, offers time deposits in dollars, euros, British pounds, Swiss francs, and Japanese yen.
 Rates won’t be good, but you can access these currencies with nominal deposits that are often available only to priority banking customers in other countries.

-I last visited Mongolia about a year ago and opened a bank account of my own.
-I made a video about the process, which I found somewhat painful and frustrating.
-For one thing, I couldn’t find almost anyone who spoke much English in Mongolia outside of the Shangri-la Hotel.
-I also couldn’t find many bankers who understood why the heck someone born in the United States would visit Mongolia to open a bank account.
+Truth is, it was somewhat painful and frustrating.
+For one thing, almost nobody spoke much English in Mongolia outside of the Shangri-la Hotel.
+Most bankers didn’t understand why a foreigner would visit Mongolia to open a bank account.

-The Uzbeki som – the national currency of Uzbekistan that even I hadn’t heard of until recently – had been steadily losing value against the US dollar until 2017, when it suffered a one-day loss of half of its value.
+The Uzbeki som – the somewhat obscure national currency of Uzbekistan – has been steadily losing value against the US dollar.
+Some years back it suffered a one-day loss of half of its value.
 Likely not the place you want to open a term deposit.

 Despite its flawed currency, Uzbekistan’s banks do offer one bit of reassurance in that no bank has been liquidated with unsettled liabilities since the country gained independence in 1991.

 Few of Uzbekistan’s twenty-six banks have entered the digital world with working websites that display interest rates, let alone offer competent online banking services.
-Then again, Central Asia is among the world’s final frontiers, and barely one-third of its citizens even use the internet.
+Then again, Central Asia is among the world’s final frontiers, and barely half of its citizens are digitally connected.

-If exotic post-Soviet currencies are a risk you’re willing to take, Asaka Bank – one of the better digital banks – will pay you 17% for a one-year deposit in the Uzbeki som.
-Other banks pay similar rates; Trustbank at 16%, Asia Alliance at 15%, and Ravnaq Bank at a paltry 11.8%.
-US dollar accounts are available at 4% APY, a rate you can outperform in other countries.
+If exotic post-Soviet currencies are a risk you’re willing to take, Asaka Bank – one of the better digital banks – will pay you 16% for a one-year deposit in the Uzbeki som.
+Other banks pay equivalent rates; Trustbank at 16%, Asia Alliance at 16%, and Ravnaq Bank,14%.